viur-framework/viur-docs/source/quickstart.rst

-Then update your application to derive from server.applications.hierarchy.Hierarchy and override the corresponding canAccess methods:
+Then update your application to derive from server.prototypes.hierarchy.Hierarchy and override the corresponding canAccess methods:

 ::

     # -*- coding: utf-8 -*-
-    from server.applications.hierarchy import Hierarchy, HierarchySkel
+    from server.prototypes.hierarchy import Hierarchy, HierarchySkel

     class News(Hierarchy):
        viewTemplate = "news_view" #Name of the template which displayes *one* entry